View of Bergen from the city mountain on a clear summer day, with the Norwegian flag in the wind under blue skies

 Nordnes Sea Bath is situated in Nordnes Park, not far from the Bergen Aquarium, within walking distance to the city center.

 This is an outdoor, heated 25-meter saline water pool that stays a comfortable 30 degrees Celsius.
 You can also jump into the sea whenever you like.
-The pool is situated on the edge of the western side of the park, right next to the sea.
+The pool is situated on the edge of the park’s western side, right next to the sea.

 In Bergen, there are a variety of places to go swimming in the fjords, all providing you with a fresh experience in the Norwegian waters.